NickDeLu/delunico-taskmanager/README.md

 This project was hosted on the free heroku web server.
 All commits and updates to this project were performed using the heroku CLI and bash interface.

 ## Database
-This mysql2 database is achieved by integrating the heroku clearDB add-on with my spring app.
+This mysql2 database was implemented by integrating the heroku clearDB add-on with my spring app.

 ## Design Patterns
 MVC design pattern